-7.6 It is expected that all DAS documents will show how development proposals respond to the different design topics as addressed by the neighbourhood plan.
+7.6 It is expected that all DAS documents will to show how development proposals responds to the different design topics as addressed by the neighbourhood plan.
+As an alternative, or in addition, a Landscape and Visual Impact Assessment (LVIA) should be submitted.